jaderiver62/bricolage/README.md

 ## Description

+`Bricolage:
+*noun*
+* a construction or creation from a diverse range of available things.`

 This projects utilizes a MongoDB NoSQL database to build the back-end of an API.

 This RESTful API is ideal for building a social networking application.
 It performs CRUD operations on the database to enable Users to post Thoughts, post Reactions to Thoughts and to build a list of Friends for each User.